-NNPC To Resume Oil Exploration In Chad Basin - Nigeria Today
+NNPC to resume oil exploration in Chad basin - Nigeria Today

-The Group Managing Director, Nigerian National Petroleum Corporation (NNPC), Dr Maikanti Baru says oil exploration activities in the Chad Basin will resume in six weeks time.
+The Nigerian National Petroleum Corporation (NNPC) yesterday said it was currently awaiting clearance from security agencies to resume oil exploration in the Chad Basin.

-Baru made this known in a statement issued by the Group General Manager, Group Public Affairs Division, Mr Ndu Ughamadu.
+The Group Managing Director of NNPC, Dr. Maikanti Baru, made the disclosure during a courtesy visit to the Governor of Borno State, Kashim Shettima, and the Shehu of Borno, Alhaji Abubakar El-Kanemi, in Maiduguri yesterday said oil search is expected to begin in the next six weeks.

-Baru informed the governor that NNPC was keen on increasing its production from 1.9 million barrels per day (bpd) to three million bpd as well as increasing its oil and gas reserves, a target that necessitated exploring for more oil within and across some of the nation’s inland basins.
+Baru informed the Governor that NNPC was keen on increasing its production from 1.9 million bpd to 3 million bpd as well as increasing its oil and gas reserves, a target that necessitated exploring for more oil within and across some of the nation’s inland basins.

-He commended the efforts of President Muhammadu Buhari and Shettima for restoring peace, reconstructing and rehabilitating the region, adding that the Corporation was ready to provide support in that regard.
+The GMD commended the efforts of President Muhammadu Buhari as well as the state governor in the area of peace restoration, reconstruction and rehabilitation, stressing that as a responsible corporate citizen, the Corporation was ready to provide support in that regard.

-Baru appealed to the Shehu of Borno to prevail on his people to show oil exploration activities resumes.

-Highlight of the visit was the presentation of relief materials by Baru to the Shehu for Internally Displaced Persons (IDPs) in the state.
+At the Shehu of Borno’s palace, the GMD sought the fatherly support of the traditional ruler especially in the area of host community understanding towards the resumption of oil exploration activities within the state.
+The Corporation also presented relief items to the Shehu for onward delivery to the Internally Displaced Persons (IDPs) in the state.

-Responding, Shettima said the insurgency had taken a huge toll on the North-East region leading to the loss of more than 9.6 billion dollars, with Borno state alone losing 5.6 billion dollars.
+Earlier in his remarks, Governor Kashim Shettima, said insurgency had taken a huge toll on the North East region leading to the loss of over $9.6 billion, with Borno State alone losing $5.6 billion.

-“We need your support in our reconstruction and rehabilitation efforts, so that when the history of the new Borno is written, NNPC’s name will be written in gold,” he said.
+“We need your support in our reconstruction and rehabilitation efforts, so that when the history of the new Borno is written, NNPC’s name will be written in gold,” he stated.

-Shettima said while international donour agencies and good-spirited organisations like the NNPC were keen on helping the IDPs, the state’s ultimate target was to resettle the IDPs in their various communities.
+He stressed that much as the international donor agencies and good-spirited organisations like the NNPC were keen on helping the IDPs, the state’s ultimate target was to resettle the IDPs in their various communities.

-Also speaking, the Shehu of Borno commended the NNPC for identifying with the Borno people and expressed happiness over the prevailing peace across the state and the entire North East.
-(NAN)
+Also responding, the Shehu of Borno, Alhaji El-Kanemi, thanked the NNPC management for identifying with the Borno people, stressing that the corporation should do more for the betterment of Nigerians.

-The post NNPC To Resume Oil Exploration In Chad Basin appeared first on leadership.ng.
+He expressed his happiness over the peace being enjoyed across the state now and the entire North East, stressing that in the nearest future, “Borno people will survive the onslaught of the insurgency.”

 Do you something awesome to share with the world?
 Click here to share